AI in Retail: 5 Practical Uses for Supply Chain Resilience

 Unlike single-sourcing, a multi-provider carrier strategy spreads logistics activities across multiple providers.
 Instead of relying on one provider to fulfil all orders, organisations work with 3-5 providers to find the best value route taking into account the relevant criteria like cost, delivery service, appropriate delivery date, performance reliability, special handling requirements, and customer communications.

-Improving CX with real-time delivery and returns updates
+Improve CX with real-time delivery and returns updates

 Investing in a real-time monitoring delivery and return solution lets customers follow their order in real-time via a fully white-labelled tracking link.
-It removes uncertainty, and puts an end to the frustration of tracking goods via third-party sites.
+It removes uncertainty and puts an end to the frustration of tracking goods via third-party sites.
 It can also lower indirect costs and employee stress levels, by reducing the burden of order tracking internally.

-Intelligent dispatch and routing
+Use smarter dispatch and routing

 You might also like...